Raijeee/unit_1-2021/README.md

 ![](SystemDiagram2.jpg)
 Fig1.
 This shows the system diagram of the game.
 My system will be based on MAC OS and on a system with a core i7 with 16GB of RAM and 4GB of VRAM.
-The game will be created on python 3.x and will have
+The game will be created on python 3.x and will get an input from keyboard and an output as a text terminal.
 # Flow Diagrams

 ### Yes or no option def function